jackwilsdon/raspirobot/README.md

 **You will need node.js installed on your Raspberry Pi to use this library.**
 You can install node.js on Raspbian using `apt-get install nodejs` as root.

-RaspiRobot is an npm package, so you can use the following to install it;
+raspirobot is an npm package, so you can use the following to install it;

-	npm install RaspiRobot
+	npm install raspirobot

 ## Usage
 **Standard Usage**

-	var robot = require("RaspiRobot"); // Import the library
+	var robot = require("raspirobot"); // Import the library
 	robot.setup(); // Set up GPIO ports

 	robot.setLED(1, 1); // Turn on LED 1